Detention Center and Support Services Bureau

 The William G. Truesdale Adult Detention Center

 Completed in 1987 at a cost of $15 million, the Alexandria Detention Center houses all individuals committed by the courts to the Sheriff’s custody.
 The facility also houses a number of federal prisoners through contract with the U.S. Marshals Service Housing of federal prisoners in Alexandria facilitates the processing of defendants through the U.S. Federal Courthouse located nearby.
-The Detention Center housed an average of 423 inmates in FY 2011.
+The Detention Center housed an average of 419 inmates in 2013.
 Of those, roughly two-thirds were housed for state and local charges.

 The Alexandria Detention Center operates under a style of management style and architectural design that facilitates increased staff and inmate contact and works to reduce tension and improve security within the correctional setting.
-Over two decades later, the Alexandria Detention Center has proven itself a model corrections facility that has earned national recognition for excellence in its staff and facility operations.
-The Detention Center strives to provide the highest quality in service, and proudly holds The corrections accreditation by the American Correctional Association (ACA) since 1989 and the National Commission on Correctional Health Care (NCCHC) since 1991.
+More than two decades later, the Alexandria Detention Center has proven itself a model corrections facility that has earned national recognition for excellence in its staff and facility operations.
+The Detention Center strives to provide the highest quality in service and has been accredited by the American Correctional Association (ACA) since 1989 and the National Commission on Correctional Health Care (NCCHC) since 1991.

 Security Team Watch Commanders